andrewkroening/world-cup-match-predict/README.md

-# Welcome to TONS OF FUN
+# Welcome to this Totally Not Serious FIFA Outcome Prediction Tool for the 2022 World Cup

-### The *TOtally Not SeriOus FiFa oUtcome predictioN* tool for the 2022 World Cup
+### We call it TONS OF FUN

 [![CI/CD Pipeline to Docker Hub](https://github.com/andrewkroening/tons-of-fun/actions/workflows/docker_push.yml/badge.svg)](https://github.com/andrewkroening/tons-of-fun/actions/workflows/docker_push.yml)

 #### Overview

 This was a project for an engineering, not a statistics class.
-As such, the predictions are somewhat engineered to be serious, but we really used this opportunity to exercise several other things.
+As such, the predictions are somewhat engineered to be serious, but we really used this opportunity to exercise several other things, and try some new stuff.

 Check out the youtube demo here.